Posted in Community building, Online Courses on August 16, 2024 by Himanshu

 The platform aims to be your one-stop-shop for community building, offering tools for discussions, online courses, events, live streaming, and monetization.

-- Unlimited members, 20 spaces, and access to most features
+• Unlimited members, 20 spaces, and access to AI copilot for managing communities, extensive admin APIs.

 Enterprise: $399/month

-- Includes priority support and highest limits on all features
+• Includes priority support and highest limits on all features so recommended for high volume communities moving to circle.

 Note that all plans come with a 14-day free trial, allowing you to test the platform before committing.
 It's worth noting that there are transaction fees on all plans, ranging from 4% on the Basic plan to 0.5% on the Enterprise plan.